Lost in Translation

 I suppose many of you have seen a popular film with Bill Murray which is called “Lost in Translation” where the main character struggles to hit it off with emotional and talkative Japanese.
-And I bet every specialist who has worked, works or is working with outsourcing clients knows the feeling when it seems that you speak the same language but in practice it appears that your client speaks Japanese and you use the Tswana language of the African tribe from Zimbabwe.
+And I bet every specialist who has worked, works or is working with IT outsourcing industry clients knows the feeling when it seems that you speak the same language but in practice it appears that your client speaks Japanese and you use the Tswana language of the African tribe from Zimbabwe.

 Our great designers have shared their experience of working with clients who stay overseas but are eager to use our services because of their quality and cost-effectiveness and many times they bumped into the wall of communication breakdown but successfully knocked it down due to their skills and professionalism.
 As a result, they pointed out three main risks of outsourcing that arise while working with “worlds away” clients.

 Risk to misunderstand

 The first and the main hidden reef of miscommunication.
 When an ordering customer wants to use the services of logo creation, website design or corporate style development, you are very lucky when they know what they want (but believe me, that’s not half the battle yet cause you still have to get what’s in their head).
 Commonly they wait for your own ideas and give you just a vague concept.
 Consequently, you have to find the tower, kill the dragon and save the princess.

 Solution: don’t be afraid to ask a lot of questions and ask the right questions.
 You have to get to the bottom and you won’t do it by yourself.